 I also recommend having a few different sizes on hand so you have the right size for the fabric you are using.
 I like to use a size 24 needle for 14 count Aida and size 26 needle for 16 count Aida and 32 count linen.

 Take a look at What are the best needles for cross stitch for an in depth analysis of needle brands and what to look for.

 - If you struggle with threading your needle then there are various needle threader gadgets available to help you out and these are not expensive.

 - One other handy tool that doesn't count as essential, but I wouldn't be without, is a needle minder, which is a small decorative piece with a magnet that you can put your needle on when you're not using it.
-I currently *only* have three, but I can see this being something I build quite a collection of!
+I currently *only* have six, but my collection is constantly expanding!

 I think most stitchers do have a favourite thread brand and mine is DMC.
 It's what I've always used, it has ALL the pretty colours you could want and is easily available.

 Most cross stitchers start with buying the colours needed for specific projects and gradually build up a stash.